GIHOZO12/sofware_training/README.md

 there is a while loop executes as long as the currentsum exceeds the target and the starting index sum is less than or equal to the current index i :This ensures the loop only runs if the current sum is greater than the target sum and there are elements to remove from the start of the subarray -currentsum -= arra[sum]: Inside the while loop, the element at the sum index is subtracted from currentsum.
 This step effectively reduces the subarray's size by removing elements from the beginning.

-                 -sum++: The start index sum is incremented, moving the start of the subarray one position to the right. if (currentsum === target): This if statement checks if the currentsum is exactly equal to the target value. and then it return true

 folder structure
 Challenges | - arrayMap.js